slafi/GPS_Data_Logger/Readme.md

 ## Application Deployment

-Explain how to run the automated tests for this system
+Prior to running this project, the GPSD service should be properly configured, up and running.

 ### GPSD Configuration